Banque Cantonale du Valais (BCVs), a public limited company, is listed on the Swiss stock exchange, SIX Swiss Exchange.

 BCVs is one of the few Valais-based limited companies listed on SIX Swiss Exchange and has adopted corporate governance principles that are fully compliant with the sector’s demanding standards.
 Banque Cantonale du Valais has the benefit of being underpinned by a State guarantee.
 This guarantee, whole and unrestricted, with the exception of subordinated liabilities, covers all assets held by clients with BCVs (personal accounts, savings, time deposits, 3rd pillar pension accounts and medium-term notes issued by BCVs).

-With its balance sheet totalling CHF 16.123 billion, BCVs has a linchpin role in the Valais banking sector with a market share of approximately 30%.
-As of 31 December 2018, its workforce (full-time and part-time staff) numbered some 544, making it one of the flagship employers in the canton.
+With its balance sheet totalling CHF 16.568 billion, BCVs has a linchpin role in the Valais banking sector with a market share of approximately 30%.
+As of 31 December 2019, its workforce (full-time and part-time staff) numbered some 542, making it one of the flagship employers in the canton.
 BCVs undertakes retail banking, wealth management (for individual as well as institutional customers) and business banking.
 It has built up an extensive network of branches spread throughout the Canton of Valais and can offer its customers the full range of up-to-the-minute digital services.
-Regionally, its operating business is split up into five areas: Haut-Valais (literally Upper Valais), Sierre, Sion, Martigny and Monthey.
+Regionally, its operating business is split up into five areas: Haut-Valais (literally Upper Valais), Sierre, Sion, Martigny and Monthey.9CONSISTENT AND RELEVANT STRATEGY

 Asset quality, cost containment, consolidation and diversification of its income streams, risk management and strengthening of its capital form the strategic framework of BCVs.
 In terms of its operating business, the Bank aims to maintain and improve its profitability, enhance the quality of its business volume and efficiently steer the transition of the Bank into the digital era.